petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 looked up at her sister "I'm sorry I didn't listen to you before."
 Skipper hugged her warmly "I never doubted that you were a good person."

-Skipper finally asked the big question "You think you stole enough info to go public?"
+Skipper finally asked the big question "Think you stole enough info to go public?"
 Barbie replied "I got thousands of Powerpoint slides off the personal laptops in the audience—"